versioned/versioned-api/README.md

 ## TODO

+* API test space swagger (need at least one model in setup for this - /v1/data/{space_id}/swagger.json)

+* Switch to camel case instead of snake case (i.e. be consistent with space_id vs spaceId)

 * Update swagger to openapi 3.0

+* Need a swagger per space and need to validate this on models save

+* Max 100 models per space

-* Complete Swagger with parameters and schemas for CRUD and data endpoints
+* Complete Swagger with parameters and schemas for CRUD and data endpoints Also, distinguish responses per route?

 * Remove swagger-ui-2.0